gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 	# OK, try this out, and compare with raw data
 	ans = consume(ep, sleepstudy)$ans

+More information about the AzureML R library can be found [here](https://cran.r-project.org/web/packages/AzureML/AzureML.pdf).

 ## 4. Administer your Azure resources using Azure Portal or Powershell